NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/program/early-childhood-programming-and-resources)

 **Description:**
- The Early Childhood Initiative supports county leaders in advancing policies and programs that support the wellbeing of young children and families.
-This includes access to early childhood education, child care, and family support services.
+NACo's early childhood programming supports county leaders in advancing policies and programs that support the wellbeing of young children and families.
+This includes access to early childhood education, child care and family support services.
 The initiative equips counties with resources and peer connections to expand services and advocate for effective early childhood systems.

 ---